Campaigns of Nader Shah: Siege of Herat

-The final decisive engagement took place outside the city when Zulfaqar Khan and Seidal Khan agreed to a joint coordinated attack against the Iranians.
-The attack was decimated when Nader sent a flanking force round the Afghans and himself rode directly against their front with a large body of cavalry.
-The defeat caused Seidal Khan's departure which in turn led to the remaining defenders of Herat asking for terms of submission.
+The final decisive engagement took place outside the city when Zulfaqar Khan and Seidal Khan agreed to a joint, coordinated attack against the Iranians.
+The attack was decimated when Nader sent a flanking force round the Afghans and himself rode directly against their frontline with a large body of cavalry.
+The defeat caused Seidal Khan's departure, a move which in turn led to the remaining defenders of Herat asking for terms of submission.

 Allahyar Khan's Betrayal

-Under the treaty signed by both sides Allahyar Khan was returned his governorship of Herat with Zulfaqar Khan being exiled to Farah.
-Nader did not however militarily occupy the citadel – an action which would prove a terrible mistake when 4,000 fighters came down from Farah an stoked the fires of rebellion once more.
+Under the treaty signed by both sides, Allahyar Khan was returned his governorship of Herat with Zulfaqar Khan being exiled to Farah.
+Nader did not however militarily occupy the citadel – an action which would prove to be a terrible mistake when 4,000 fighters came down from Farah and stoked the fires of rebellion once more.
 Allahyar Khan was pressured despite his reluctance to join the revolt.
-Allahyar Khan was also exiled.
+He was also exiled.

-The siege of the citadel was hence resumed with the Afghan's sending peace emissaries once they realised their predicament.
-The negotiations lasted a long while but were eventually concluded, giving Zulfaqar Khan and his brother a chance to escape to Qandahar whilst Herat came under occupation but was surprisingly not looted or sacked by Nader's troops.
-Ibrahim Khan managed to conquer Farah, helping to pacify the region as a whole in addition to Nader's policies of forced migration for many of the tribes involved in the rebellion as well as incorporating many of their fighters into his own armed forces.
+The siege of the citadel was hence resumed with the Afghans sending peace emissaries once they realised their predicament.
+The negotiations lasted a long while but were eventually conclusive, giving Zulfaqar Khan and his brother a chance to escape to Qandahar whilst Herat came under occupation but was surprisingly neither looted nor sacked by Nader's troops.
+Ibrahim Khan managed to conquer Farah, helping to pacify the region as a whole in addition to Nader's policies of forced emigration for many of the tribes involved in the rebellion, as well as incorporating many of their fighters into his own armed forces.

 Conquest of the Caucasus

-After Nader put down the revolt in Afghanistan, he was able to continue his invasion of the Ottoman Empire and the Caucasus which ended in an Iranian victory allowing Nader to recast Iranian hegemony over almost the entire Caucasus, region, reconconquering it for the Safavid state.
+After Nader put down the revolt in Afghanistan, he was able to continue his invasion of the Ottoman Empire and the Caucasus which ended in an Iranian victory allowing Nader to recast Iranian hegemony over almost the entire Caucasus region, reconquering it for the Safavid state.